 While the monsters that the blood and body that Santa Nucifera creates are phenomenal, it’s how the series links it all back to Santa Muerte and folk practices that is beautiful, even with its evil intentions.
 El Balde looks to replace Catholicism as he takes San Simon, forcing Santa Nucifera on them and calling Jesus a fraud.
 While the siblings follow the Daoist tradition of their adoptive father, El Balde offers up a take on folk Catholicism that is rarely featured in media produced for American audiences, let alone in animation.

 In regards to the animation featured from Powerhouse Animation, the people who brought us Castlevania, Netflix’s first critically acclaimed and fan-loved animation, it’s top-notch.
 Seis Manos’s overall style is similar to Jackie Chan Adventures but with buckets of blood and creative, vicious kills.
 Ultimately, what sets this series apart from others is the choice to use a film filter over the animation, calling back to the grindhouse cinema this series was born from.

-Overall, Seis Manos is a must watch an animation that is adding a Mexican voice to the medium in a big way.
+Overall, Seis Manos is a must-watch animation that is adding a Mexican voice to the medium in a big way.
 If season two becomes a reality, there needs to be more of an emphasis on exploring the cultural melding between Mexico and China to really drive home the unique identities of the siblings.
-The series serves as not only an amazing watch for action fans and fans of anime, but also as a story with layers to be pulled back and explored.
+The series serves as not only an amazing watch for action fans and fans of anime but also as a story with layers to be pulled back and explored.